n1o/study_notes/study_notes/notes/variational_inference.md

 p(\theta|D) \approx q(\theta)
 $$

-We assume that $q$ has some free parameters that we can optimize, to make the approximation as tight as possible.
+We assume that $q$ has some free parameters that we can optimize,   make the approximation as tight as possible.

 To do this we usually minimize the KL divergence: